 I do that a lot, and it really makes it a lot easier to concentrate on the contents of that one tab while (mostly) ignoring the others.

 That’s all there is to it.
-Try it out for yourself!
+Pretty easy, right?

 Bonus tip: This post explains how to easily use your own personal web browser, settings and bookmarks on any PC – even a borrowed one!